Posterior linearisation smoothing with robust iterations: Background

 where

-Since the linearisation is done with respect to the distribution $p(\x_{\ts}) = \normal(\x_{\ts}; \xHat_{\ts}, \PHat_{\ts})$, the \slr approximation depends, on both the mean $\xHat_{\ts}$ and the covariance $\PHat_{\ts}$.
-The moments in \cref{eq:slr:moments} are not tractable for a general function $\procFn_{\ts}$ and some form of approximation is needed, such as Monte Carlo methods or, more commonly, sigma point methods \cite{seq_monte_carlo,bayes_filter_book}.
-We refer to these basic \slr smoothers as versions of the \textit{prior linearisation smoother} (\prls), following the nomenclature introduced in \cite{plf}.
+When the linearisation is done with respect to \(p(\x_{\ts}) = \normal(\x_{\ts}; \xHat_{\ts}, \PHat_{\ts})\), the \slr approximation depends on both the mean $\xHat_{\ts}$ and covariance $\PHat_{\ts}$.
+The moments in \cref{eq:slr:moments} are not tractable for a general function $\procFn_{\ts}$ and some form of approximation is needed, such as a Monte Carlo method or, more commonly, a sigma point method \cite{seq_monte_carlo,bayes_filter_book}.

-For non-iterative methods such as the basic \eks or the \prls, the linearisation \cref{eq:def:lin:state_space_model} is done around the predicted and filtered estimates for the filtering and smoothing passes respectively.
-With non-linear motion or measurement models the risk is that the linearisation is a poor fit.
-For instance, the choice of linearisation point based on the predicted mean $\xPred{\ts}$ is not informed by the measurements $\meas_{\ts:\tsFin}$.
-In effect, they select the parameters $\Theta_{1:\tsFin}$ with respect to the prior distribution of the states.
+For non-iterative methods such as the \eks, the linearisation is done at the predicted and filtered estimates for both the filtering and smoothing passes.
+With non-linear motion or measurement models, the risk is that the linearisation is a poor fit for the models over the region of interest.
+Furthermore, the choice of linearisation point based on the predicted mean $\xPred{\ts}$ is not informed by the measurements $\meas_{\ts:\tsFin}$.
 Previous work has noted that the approximation is sensitive to the linearisation point when the model is non-linear and the measurement noise is low \cite{prlf_bad_low_error}.

-Ideally, the linearisation point would be chosen with respect to the posterior distribution of the states, thereby selecting the parameters $\Theta_{1:\tsFin}$ of the enabling approximation optimally, taking into account all the measurements $\measSeq$.
-However, we cannot directly select parameters with respect to the true posterior, since it is unknown.
+In the posterior linearisation approach \cite{pls}, we choose the optimal linearisation given the sequence of measurements and the resulting mean square error.
+For the motion model in \cref{eq:def:state_space_model}, at time step $\ts$, we have